sanjay9616/Angular/Topics.md

 192	What is TestBed?
 193	What is protractor?
 194	What is collection?
-195	How do you create schematics for libraries?
 196	How do you use jquery in Angular?
 What is safe navigation operator?
 Is any special configuration required for Angular9?